twitocode/Tantalum/content/Bond Energies.md

   - Unit-3
 aliases:
 ---
-**Bond dissociation Energy**: the quantity of energy required to break a chemical bond.
+**Bond Dissociation Energy**: the quantity of energy required to break a chemical bond.
 Measured in $kJ/mol$

 ![[Pasted image 20241207125453.png]]